MiniGun1239/Speech-Regulator/README.md

 **Speech-Regulator is designed with the following principles:**

 - **Transparency:** Users are informed when detection occurs
-- **Privacy:** No audio or text is stored or transmitted externally by default
+- **Privacy:** No audio is stored or transmitted externally by default
 - **Context Awareness:** Future versions may include contextual filtering to reduce false positives

 ---